sourajyoti-datta/8085_Microprocessor_Simulator/README.md

 to teach someone how to do something, or the process of making such a model”

-However, pure theoretical teaching of the subject does not fully clarifies what the student is expected to understand, and this is the time when simulation comes in, to bridge the gap between the theory and the real word.
+However, pure theoretical teaching of the subject does not fully clarify what the student is expected to understand, and this is the time when simulation comes in, to bridge the gap between the theory and the real word.
 One of the most valuable features of simulation is that students have an opportunity to apply their theoretical knowledge in a safe realistic environment.
 Microprocessor simulation reveals real situations of inner microprocessor processes.
 The advantage of simulation is that user has a capability to graphically illustrate the whole process and display the internal state at any time of the execution.
-Additionally, instructions can be executed step-by-step method which stops the execution after each instruction, thus students have an opportunity to identify the changes that have been made after each step.
+Additionally, instructions can be executed in a step-by-step method which stops the execution after each instruction, thus students have an opportunity to identify the changes that have been made after each step.